june4m/aws-internship-report-SE182968/content/1-Worklog/1.2-Week2/_index.md

 ### Week 2 Goals:

-- Connect and get to know members of the First Cloud Journey.
 - Understand basic AWS services, how to use the Console & CLI.

 ### Tasks to be implemented this week: